 - East Coast

-- VERY Humid with chance of heavy, quick thunderstorms (*run for cover*)
+- VERY Humid with chances of heavy, quick thunderstorms (rain delays multiple times in 2019)

-- Parking is very limited or expensive / shuttles far away at tournament (average 15-20 mins)
+- Parking is very limited or expensive / shuttles far away at the tournament (average 15-20 mins)

 There is more of a Latin / South American crowd at the tournament and around Miami.
 The fans are generally younger than at Indian Wells.
 The evening atmosphere is the "seen and be seen" South Beach fare.
 Usually, there are some large music/techno festivals held during this time of the year.